Who Gets the Preference for Serving as the Administrator When There Is No Will?

 No two cases are alike, meaning that who the potential administrator is could vary widely from case to case.
 For example, if a child dies and leaves behind property in the form of proceeds from a personal injury lawsuit, it would be likely that one of the child’s parents would have to represent the estate in Surrogate’s Court.
 On the other hand, if the surviving spouse has been found to be mentally incompetent because of dementia, they would be skipped in favor of an adult child or possibly even an adult grandchild.

 The best way to make sure that the process of naming an administrator goes smoothly is to have a New York City estate attorney working with you to be sure that the right person is named.
 While in many cases, choosing the administrator may not be that difficult, in others it could be complicated, especially if there appear to be multiple qualified parties.
-Be sure that you have proper counsel so that you are sure the proper party is named administrator.
-Call the Law Offices of Albert Gurevich at (212) 233-1233.
+Be sure that you have proper counsel so that you are sure the proper party is named the administrator.
+Call the Law Offices of Albert Goodwin at 718-509-9774.